-- 2/3 cup cream
+- ⅔ cup cream

-- 1/2 cup milk
+- ½ cup milk

-- 1/4 teaspoon salt or to taste
+- ¼ teaspoon salt or to taste

 - Freshly ground black pepper to taste

 - Preheat oven to 220°C (425°F).
 Lightly grease the insides of the mini muffin tin.

-- Divide the onions, bacon and cheese evenly between the pasty lined muffin cups.
+- Divide the onions, bacon, and cheese evenly between the pasty-lined muffin cups.